 Figure 1 presents a minimal system containing one single initiator, and one single target.
 In the proposed example, the my_initiator module behavior is modeled by the SC_THREAD execLoop(), that contains an infinite loop.
-The member variable m_time (H on the figure) represents the PDES process local time.
 The call-back function rspReceived() is executed when a VCI response packet is received by the initiator module.